-A documented debriefing meeting must be held within two school days after the use of restraint or seclusion; staff members involved in the intervention must be included in the meeting.
+A documented debriefing meeting must be held within two school days after the use of restraint or seclusion;.
+The parent or guardian of the student must be invited to attend the meeting, and the meeting will include staff members involved in the intervention must be included in the meeting and any other appropriate personnel.
 The debriefing team shall include an administrator.
+At the debriefing meeting, the district shall review, in its entirety, any audio or video recording preserved as a record of the incident involving restraint or seclusion in accordance with law.
 Written notes shall be taken and a copy of the written notes shall be provided to the parent or guardian of the student.
+The parent or guardian has the right to request another meeting in the event they were unable to attend the debriefing meeting scheduled to be held within two school days of the incident.

-If serious bodily injury or death of a student occurs in relation to the use of restraint or seclusion, written notification of the incident must be provided to the Department of Human Services within 24 hours of the incident.
+If serious bodily injury or death of a student occurs in relation to the use of restraint or seclusion,:

+- 1. Oral notification of the incident must be provided immediately to a parent or guardian of the student and to the Oregon Department of Human Resources (DHS); and - 2.
+Written notification of the incident must be provided to the Department of Human Services DHS within 24 hours of the incident.

-If serious bodily injury or death of a staff member occurs in relation to the use of restraint or seclusion, written notification of the incident must be provided to the superintendent within 24 hours of the incident and to the union representative for the affected person, if applicable.
+If serious bodily injury or death of a staff member occurs in relation to the use of restraint or seclusion, written notification of the incident must be provided within 24 hours of the incident to the superintendent within 24 hours of the incident, to the Superintendent of Public Instruction and, if applicable, to the union representative for the affected person, if applicable.

-The district will maintain a record of each incident in which injuries or death occurs in relation to the use of restraint or seclusion.
+The district shall maintain a record of each incident in which injuries or death occurs in relation to the use of restraint or seclusion.